 - Community Connection groups and activities are being delivered online and some are back face to face

-- Community Connections can offer telephone and online support for those that need it.
+- Community Connections offer face to face, telephone and online support for those that need it.

-- Community Connections are still taking referrals by email and telephone – click here to make a referral.
+- Community Connections still taking referrals by email and telephone – click here to make a referral.